Thimphu – The Capital City.

 15. Buddha Point (Kuensel Phodrang):

 The drive up to Kuensel Phodrang is worth it not only for the view of Thimphu valley from up there but also to simply marvel at the immense size of the Buddha statue that sits majestically on the hilltop.
 The statue was made in China and shipped and trucked into Bhutan after it was cut into pieces.
-At a height of 169 feet, it is one of the biggest Buddha Dordenma statues in the world.
+At a height of 169 feet (51.5 meter), it is one of the biggest Buddha Dordenma statues in the world.
 The massive three-storey throne holds several chapels and the Buddha’s body itself is filled with 125,000 smaller statues.

 This massive statue of Shakyamuni measures in at a height of 51.5 m, making it one of the largest statues of Buddha in the world.
 The statue is made of bronze and is gilded in gold.
-Each of these thousands of Buddhas have also been cast in bronze and gilded.
+Each of these thousands of Buddhas has also been cast in bronze and gilded.
 The throne that the Buddha Dordenma sits upon is a large meditation hall.

 16. Simply Bhutan Museum: